Rules & Regulations

 What do I need to do to be a qualified participant in the ORPCA Autocross Program?

 - Your car will need to pass a Tech Inspection.
 Every event offers Tech Inspections before we begin racing.
 For all the Tech Inspection information go to: Tech Inspection info.
-Note: Your helmet is part of this inspection, so be sure it meets our Snell SA2010 or M2010 requirements.
+Note: Your helmet is part of this inspection, so be sure it is a 2015 or newer SA or M Snell rated helmet.

 - You will need to have a unique number for your car.
 See “Car Numbers” below.